wrvarun-96/Medical-Chatbot-LLM/README.md

 3) FAISS vectorDB: Facilitates fast and efficient information retrieval for answering queries.

 ## High-Level Overview
-1) User Input: The user inputs a query.
-2) Processing: Langchain processes the input and interacts with the LLAMA2 model.
+- **User Input**:
+The interaction begins when the user inputs a query into the chatbot interface.
+This query can range from general health questions to specific medical concerns.
+The chatbot is designed to handle a variety of input formats, including text and potentially voice inputs, depending on the implementation.
+- **Processing**:
+Once the query is received, Langchain, a conversational AI framework, processes the input.
+Langchain is responsible for understanding the structure and intent of the user’s query.
+It ensures that the query is formatted correctly and prepares it for further analysis by the language model.
+- **Query Handling**:
-3) Query Handling: If the query requires specific information, Langchain uses FAISS vectorDB to retrieve relevant data.
+If the user’s query requires specific information from a large dataset, Langchain leverages FAISS vectorDB to retrieve the most relevant data.
+FAISS (Facebook AI Similarity Search) is a specialized library for efficient similarity search, which means it can quickly and accurately find information related to the user’s query from extensive medical databases or pre-processed knowledge bases.
-4) Response Generation: The LLAMA2 model generates a response based on the processed input and retrieved data.
-5) User Output: The response is sent back to the user.
+- **Response Generation**:
+With the relevant data retrieved, the LLAMA2 model comes into play.
+This large language model generates a comprehensive and contextually appropriate response by integrating the processed user input with the retrieved information.
+LLAMA2's advanced natural language generation capabilities ensure that the response is not only accurate but also easy to understand for the user.
+- **User Output**:
+Finally, the generated response is sent back to the user.
+The chatbot presents the information in a clear and user-friendly manner, ensuring that the user can easily understand the provided medical information or advice.
+This output can be delivered through the same interface where the query was input, providing a seamless interaction experience.
+This multi-step process ensures that the chatbot can provide accurate, relevant, and contextually appropriate responses to a wide range of medical queries, enhancing the overall user experience and reliability of the system.

 ## Installation
 ### Prerequisites